 Get some seasickness medication from your doctor before you travel

-Unless you are some kind of Master and Commander, you WILL feel queasy.
+Unless you are some kind of Master and Commander, you probably will feel a bit queasy.
 Even if it’s not full-blown bed-ridden seasickness, most passengers on a cruise to Antarctica get sick.
 And no, those little seasickness wristbands will not work out here.
+The good news is, every Intrepid Antarctic departure has an on-board doctor, and a medical room stocked with seasickness tablets.
+There will also be a chance to chat to the doctor before the departure, to raise any concerns you might have.

 Going below deck every time you need something is the worst.
 Once your ship leaves the Beagle Channel and you start to enter open water, you will soon start to feel queasy.
-And by then, you will be lying down on the floor as much as possible.
+And by then, moving around won’t be much fun.
 So pack a mini-survival bag that has everything you might want with you (your camera, wallet, spare layers etc).
 The less you need to go downstairs, the more you will be winning The War on Seasickness.

 Keep one eye on the horizon and one hand on a steady rail (apparently)